-If both of your dosha are balanced, you need to follow certain guidelines.
-These guidelines will keep the two dosha in a desired state of equilibrium.
+If both of your doshas are balanced, you need to follow certain guidelines.
+These guidelines will keep the two doshas in a desired state of equilibrium.
 They’ll come in handy when you’re choosing a meal plan.

 To accommodate the Vata properties, it ought to be easily digestible, cooked with some fat and not raw.
 Cold beverages tend to derange the digestion and aggravate Vata and should be avoided.